'Catastrophic' Dam Failures In Michigan Force Thousands To Evacuate

 .@GovWhitmer declared a state of emergency for @midlandcountymi after the Edenville & Sanford Dams breached.
 “If you have not evacuated the area, do so now and get somewhere safe,” said Gov. Whitmer.
 “This is unlike anything we’ve seen in Midland County." https://t.co/hMmN5QBdlQ https://t.co/oC3YzKv8Ls— Michigan.gov (@migov) May 20, 2020

-Arial footage of the flood show torrents of brown, murky water pouring over a compromised dam.
+Arial footage of the flood shows torrents of brown, murky water pouring over a compromised dam.

 Michigan Radio reported the dam failures were caused in part by several inches of rain earlier in the week that caused the Tittabawassee River to swell.